Mahmud of Ghazni: Personality and views

 Mahmud used his plundered wealth to finance his armies which included mercenaries.
 Indian soldiers, who historian Romila Thapar presumed to be Hindus, were one of the components of the army with their commander called sipahsalar-i-Hinduwan and lived in their own quarter of Ghazna practicing their own religion and ceremonies.
 Thapar asserted that the sack of Somnath was a political act and was perceived by the contemporaries in same manner.
 Indian soldiers under their commander Suvendhray remained loyal to Mahmud.
-They were also used against a Turkic rebel, with the command given to a Hindu named Tilak according to Baihaki.

-Indian historian Mohammad Habib states that there was no imposition of Jizya on "non-Muslims" during the reign of Mahmud of Ghazni nor any mention of "forced conversions":
+They were also used against a Turkic rebel Ahmad Inaltigin, with the command given to a Hindu named Tilak according to Bayhaqi.
+Not only were Hindus appointed to government and military positions, but no existing laws were banned.
+According to historian W. Hague, no conversions were imposed to serve in the army:"... he maintained a large body of Hindu troops and there was no reason to believe that conversion was a condition of their services.His expeditions reportedly involved no slaughter or molestation of women.
+He loved justice and hated oppression so intensely that he would even execute his own son if caught in adultery.
+Mohammad Habib states that there was no imposition of Jizya on "non-Muslims" during the reign of Mahmud of Ghazni nor any mention of "forced conversions":

 [H]is (Mahmud's) expeditions against India were not motivated by religion but by love of plunder.

-According to A. V. Williams Jackson, "Mahmud vowed that every year he would wage a Holy War against the infidels of Hindustan".
-During the seventh year of his reign, Mahmud mintage from Lahore styled him as "Mahmud but-shikan" (Mahmud the idol breaker).
+Spencer C. Tucker characterize Mahmud's objectives of the Indian campaigns as a combination of financial gain and religious motivations:

+In 1000, Mahmud of Ghazna launched the first of more than a dozen military expeditions into Hindustan, in north India, over a 26-year period.
+His objectives were monetary and religious.
+He sought to acquire the wealth of India, but he also wanted to propagate the faith and eradicate what he regarded as the false Indian religions.